jrnd-io/jr-website/content/docs/Configuration/emitters.md

 }
 ```

-As you can see, there are two main sections: `emitters` and `global`.

-The `global` section contains basic general configuration for JR, while the `emitters` one is an array of emitters.
+The `emitters` section contains an array of emitters.
 Each emitter has several parameters that can be configured:

 - "name":  name of the emitter, will be shown for example with `jr emitter list`